Narrow Gauge Steam in Eastern Germany

 Days 10 to 12 – Harz Narrow Gauge Railway

 The HSB (Harz Narrow Gauge Railway) is the biggest network on this tour with over 100km of running lines from Wernigerode south to Nordhausen and east to charming Quedlinburg, a UNESCO World Heritage Site.
-We include a Harz Rover Ticket for unlimited travel on the network and your tour leader will offer an optional escorted excursion each day to ensure that you cover the complete line, including a trip to the top of the Brocken by steam train.
+We include a Harz Rover Pass for unlimited travel on the network and your tour leader will offer an optional escorted excursion each day to ensure that you cover the complete line, including a trip to the top of the Brocken by steam train.
 The Brocken was strategic in the Soviet era due to its position and served as a “listening” post.
 Today there is a museum at the summit telling the story.

-Day 13 – West to Wuppertal
+Day 13 – West to Düsseldorf

 Day 14 – Wuppertal and the Schwebebahn

 The Schwebebahn or hanging railway which runs along the Wupper Valley in the Ruhr is quite unique – its wheels are on the roof!
 Built over a century ago, this monorail straddles the river and is not only a popular tourist attraction but an integral part of the region’s transport infrastructure.
-A special train using the Kaiser’s Saloon has been requested for our journey on this iconic railway.
-Overnight once more in Wuppertal.

 Day 15 – To London